Open Access and your publishing contract

 "I hereby declare that I do not wish to assign the exclusive copyright to (name of publisher) but reserve the right to publish the article in full on an open access platform".
 Date, signature

-You can assure the publisher that the secondary publication on the document server will be provided with the full title details of the primary publication and a link to the publisher.
+You can assure the publisher that the secondary publication on the document server will include the full citation details of the primary publication, along with a direct link to the publisher.

-Most publishers agree to or accept such a secondary publication.
-They usually have other distribution channels and a different customer base.
-However, an important argument for negotiating with the publisher is also the effect that the existence of the online version is also an advertisement for the print version, provided it is not too expensive.
+Most publishers accept such a secondary publication.
+They usually favour other distribution channels targeting a different customer base.
+However, a key argument in negotiations with the publisher is that the availability of an online version also serves as effective promotion for the print edition—provided the print version is reasonably priced.

-If the publisher rejects the supplement, a second publication is usually still possible, but in accordance with the terms of the respective contract.
+If the publisher rejects the supplement, secondary publication is typically still possible—provided it complies with the terms of the respective contract.

-Most publishers have published guidelines in which they regulate whether and how authors may offer their works online as secondary publications and what waiting period must have elapsed.
+Most publishers have established guidelines outlining whether and how authors may make their works available online as secondary publications, including any required embargo period.

-The regulations for electronic secondary publication differentiate between preprints (before the review) and postprints (after the review).
-Postprint often also refers to the so-called "final draft" (publisher's galley proof).
+Regulations for electronic secondary publication distinguish between preprints (versions submitted before peer review) and postprints (versions after peer review).
+The term 'postprint' often refers to the so-called “final draft”, known as the publisher’s galley proof.

 Open Access